 “Selling” implies certain things.
 “What are you selling?” is a richer question than you might realize at first.
 This was certainly true for me.
 At first, I was grossed out by the question: me, selling?
 What an insult!

 Being insulted by the question says more about our money wounds than about selling.
 There’s nothing wrong with selling.
-Or so I found out when I asked myself what selling actually meant to me, rather than focusing on how selling is misused.
+Or so I found out when I asked myself what it actually meant to me, rather than focusing on how it’s misused.
 This post gives you my process of going beyond being grossed out to answering the question in a way that was useful to me.

 Here’s what selling means (to me):

 So, What Are You Selling?